 A number of barriers and myths currently prevent young children at risk from being screened.
 But Gaab envisions a time when every child receives a dyslexia-risk “checkup,” at their 4- or 5-year-old well visit with their pediatrician.
 To that end, she’s working with Boston Children’s Innovation & Digital Health Accelerator (IDHA) to create a 30-minute mobile screening app for clinicians, teachers and parents.

-She presented the app, currently named Lexosaurus, at IDHA’s 2017 Innovators’ Showcase April 12.
+She presented her work-in-progress, currently named Lexosaurus, at IDHA’s 2017 Innovators’ Showcase April 12.
 It will include research-based assessments of such parameters as phonological awareness (being able to map letters to the sounds they make), short-term verbal/phonological memory, oral comprehension and vocabulary.

 The tool is meant to be quick and easy enough for professionals to use at preschools, pre-kindergarten information sessions, summer camps and other venues.
 Or even for parents at home.
 If a risk is detected, the app would offer a list of tools for educators, parents and social workers, such as websites with teaching resources and intervention programs.